moorepants/eme134/content/pages/syllabus.rst

    to read these either through your email program or on the Canvas website.
 Assignments
    Any electronic assignments will be distributed and collected here.
+Bookshelf
+   Access to your digital copy of the book.
+Discussions
+   Forum to ask and answer questions.
 Grades
    Your grades and basic stats on your relative performance will be available as the course goes along.